spacestation13/DMByExample/src/objs/basic_types.md

 ```
 #### Turfs
 A turf (`/turf/`is essentially the tile itself.
 They can't be moved, only replaced with new ones (which removes the old one).
 Depending on what game or what server you're running, these are generally used as floors, walls and windows (although, of course, it varies).
-When you do src.loc on an atom, the return value is actually the turf.
+When you do src.loc on an atom, the return value usually the turf.
+Unless its location is null, of course.
 ```dm
 /turf/wall
 	desc = "A steel wall."